-Finally, we point out that the structure in [18] uses binary wavelet trees to compactly represent sequences.
+Finally, we point out that the structure in [Grossi et al. 2003] uses binary wavelet trees to compactly represent sequences.
 By replacing binary wavelet trees with the sequence representation described in this paper we can remove the $O(\log |\Sigma|)$ factors from their query times.

-To summarize, our index has asymptotically the smallest known space occupancy and processes all queries faster than the data structure in [18], which is the only other compressed index known to date with essentially $nH_k(T)$ space occupancy.
-Table 1 summarizes our contribution.
+To summarize, our index has asymptotically the smallest known space occupancy and processes all queries faster than the data structure in [Grossi et al. 2003], which is the only other compressed index known to date with essentially $nH_k(T)$ space occupancy.
+Table I summarizes our contribution.